Associate Professor of Sociology

 BA, University of Maine; MA, University of Maryland; PhD., Northeastern University

-Forrest, W., Hay, C., Widdowson, A., & Rocque, M. (Forthcoming).
-The development of impulsivity and risk-seeking: Implications for the dimensionality and stability of self-control Criminology.
+Forrest, W., Hay, C., Widdowson, A., & Rocque, M. (2019).
+The development of impulsivity and risk-seeking: Implications for the dimensionality and stability of self-control.
+Criminology.

-Ozkan, T., Rocque, M., & Posick, C. (Forthcoming).
+Ozkan, T., Rocque, M., & Posick, C. (2019).
 Reconsidering the link between depression and crime: A longitudinal assessment.
 Criminal Justice & Behavior.

-Rocque, M, Saunoris, JW, & Marshall, EC.
-(Forthcoming).
+Rocque, M., Saunoris, JW, & Marshall, EC.
+(2019).
 Revisiting the relationship between the economy and crime: The role of the shadow economy.
 Justice Quarterly.

 Posick, C., & Rocque, M. (2018).
 Great debates in criminology.
 Routledge, London.